Surajv311/mDumpSWE/Info-Miscellaneous/README.md

   sha=`git rev-parse HEAD`
   ```
 - In the context of programming, a literal refers to a fixed value that is directly represented in the code.
 Literals are used to represent different data types, such as numbers, strings, booleans, and more.
+- Differences in way C/C++ and Java code executed?:
+  - C/C++ Code Execution:
+    - Compilation: When you write C/C++ code, it is compiled by a compiler into machine code (also called native code).
+This machine code is specific to the architecture of the computer's CPU (e.g., x86, ARM).
+      - Understand that: Machine code compiled for one architecture cannot be executed directly on a different architecture.
+For example, a program compiled for an x86 CPU will not run on an ARM CPU because the instruction sets are different.
+      - Compatibility Layers: Some systems provide compatibility layers that allow executables compiled for one OS to run on another, provided the underlying CPU architecture is the same.
+For example, Wine on Linux can run Windows applications compiled for x86.
+      - Emulators: Emulation software can simulate one CPU architecture on another, allowing machine code compiled for one type of processor to run on a different type.
+For instance, QEMU can emulate various CPU architectures, enabling execution of machine code designed for ARM on an x86 processor, albeit with a performance penalty.
+      - Cross-Compilation: If you need to run C/C++ code on multiple architectures, the typical approach is to use cross-compilation.
+These are compilers that run on one architecture but generate machine code for another.
+For example, you can use an x86 machine to cross-compile a program for ARM.
+      - Using VMs and containers is another aspect.
+    - Execution: This machine code is executed directly by the computer's processor.
+Because it is compiled to run on a specific hardware architecture, it is very efficient but also hardware-dependent.
+  - Java Code Execution:
+    - Compilation: When you write Java code, it is compiled by the Java compiler (javac) into bytecode, ***which is a platform-independent intermediate representation.
+This bytecode is not specific to any particular CPU architecture***.
+    - JVM (Java Virtual Machine):
+      - Interpretation: The JVM can execute bytecode by interpreting it, which means reading and executing each instruction one at a time.
+This is why the JVM is often referred to as an interpreter.
+      - ***Just-In-Time Compilation (JIT)***: Modern JVMs also use a technique called Just-In-Time (JIT) compilation.
+During execution, the JVM can compile frequently executed bytecode into native machine code for the host CPU.
+This native code is then executed directly by the CPU, improving performance.
+        - It helps improve the performance of interpreted languages by dynamically compiling parts of the bytecode into native machine code at runtime.
+        - JIT compilation combines the benefits of both interpreted and compiled languages.
+It involves compiling bytecode into native machine code on the fly, during program execution.
+This allows for optimizations based on the actual runtime behavior of the application.
+        - How it works:
+          - Bytecode Execution: When you run a Java program, the JVM starts by interpreting the bytecode.
+This means it reads and executes the bytecode instructions one at a time.
+          - Hotspot Detection: The JVM monitors the execution of the bytecode and identifies "hotspots" – parts of the code that are executed frequently.
+These hotspots are good candidates for JIT compilation because they can benefit the most from optimization.
+          - Compilation: Once a hotspot is identified, the JVM's JIT compiler compiles that part of the bytecode into native machine code.
+This machine code can be executed directly by the CPU, which is much faster than interpreting the bytecode.
+          - Optimization: The JIT compiler can apply various optimizations that are only possible because it knows the actual runtime behavior of the application.
+For example, it can inline functions, optimize loops, and eliminate dead code.
+          - Execution: After compilation, the JVM replaces the interpreted bytecode with the compiled native code.
+Subsequent executions of that code run much faster because they are now running as optimized native code.
+      - Specialized Java Hardware: While the JVM is typically implemented as a software layer running on top of an operating system, there have been efforts to create hardware that can execute Java bytecode directly.
+These specialized chips are not common but theoretically possible.
+      - The Java Virtual Machine (JVM) indeed adds an additional layer between your Java code and the underlying hardware, which may initially seem to make execution slower.
+However, the JVM provides several key benefits that outweigh this initial overhead: Platform Independence, Write Once-Run Anywhere, Security, Memory allocation and Garbage collection.
+  - Hence; Hardware Dependence: C/C++ is directly compiled to machine code specific to the hardware, leading to efficient but hardware-dependent executables.
+Java is compiled to bytecode, which is hardware-independent, and relies on the JVM to handle execution.
+  - JVM as an Interpreter: The JVM interprets bytecode, allowing Java to be platform-independent.
+It can also compile bytecode to native code at runtime for better performance.
+  - Abstracted Execution: The JVM abstracts the underlying hardware and OS, providing a consistent execution environment across different platforms.
+- Interpretation vs. Compilation?:
+  - Interpreted Languages: Each line of code is read and executed one at a time by an interpreter.
+This can be slower because the interpretation process adds overhead.
+  - Compiled Languages: The entire program is compiled into native machine code before execution, leading to faster runtime performance since the machine code runs directly on the CPU.
+  - The Compiler and Interpreter, both have similar works to perform.
+Interpreters and Compilers convert the Source Code (HLL) to Machine Code (understandable by Computer).
+  - A compiler translates code written in a high-level programming language into a lower-level language like assembly language, object code and machine code (binary 1 and 0 bits).
+It converts the code ahead of time before the program runs.
+  - An interpreter translates the code line-by-line when the program is running.
+Interpreters, more often than not are smaller than compilers.
+  - Compilers can contain interpreters for optimization reasons like faster performance and smaller memory footprint.
+  - 4 Types of Interpreters: Bytecode interpreter, Threaded code interpreter, Abstract syntax tree interpreter, Justin-in-time compilation.
+  - 10 Types of Compilers: Cross-compiler, Native compiler, Bootstrap compiler, Decompiler, Source-to-source compiler, Language rewriter, Bytecode compiler, Just-in-time compiler, AOT compilation, Assembler.
+- Java vs JS?:
+  - Java is an OOP programming language while Java Script is an OOP scripting language.
+  - Java creates applications that run in a virtual machine or browser while JavaScript code is run on a browser only.
+  - Java is a statically typed language; JavaScript is dynamic.
+  - Java is class-based; JavaScript is prototype-based.
+  - Java constructors are special functions that can only be called at object creation; JavaScript "constructors" are just standard functions.
+  - Java requires all non-block statements to end with a semicolon; JavaScript inserts semicolons at the ends of certain lines.
+  - Java uses block-based scoping; JavaScript uses function-based scoping.
+  - Java has an implicit this scope for non-static methods, and implicit class scope; JavaScript has implicit global scope.
+- Scripting langs vs Programming langs: Scripting languages are generally interpreted.
+Programming languages are typically compiled.
+This means that scripting languages are executed directly by the interpreter, while programming languages are first translated into machine code by the compiler before being executed.
+Programming languages create exe file, scripting languages don't.
 -

 ----------------------------------------------------------------------